Yigo Guam Temple Thumbnail

 It is the first temple with rooms that can be converted to either become sealing rooms or instruction rooms, depending on the needs of the church members visiting on a specific day.
 The Yigo Guam temple has two such rooms.
 One is designed as a sealing room but can be converted into an instruction room.
 The other is an instruction room that can be converted into a sealing room, when necessary.

-The Yigo Guam Temple is 61 feet larger than the smallest, the Colonia Juárez Chihuahua Mexico Temple.
+The Yigo Guam Temple is 61 feet larger than the smallest temple, the Colonia Juárez Chihuahua Mexico Temple.

 Like the exterior, the temple interior is simple and restrained.
 Design elements are based on a traditional approach.
 Decorative paint and restrained use of art glass provides a simple play of organic leaf patterns to accent the ordinance rooms.